gitbls/ndm/README.md

 This section includes a few notes on using ndm on various Linux distributions

-### Raspbian Stretch
+### Raspbian Stretch and later

-Raspbian Stretch is fully-supported by ndm as documented above.
+Raspbian Stretch, Buster, and later are fully-supported by ndm as documented above.

 ### OpenSuse Leap